Chittu13/hackthebox/tmux.md

 - To move between split screen
   - Ctrl+a the use arrow to move
   - Ctrl+a then press any arrow up,down,left,right

+- Copy text
+  - Enter copy mode
+    - `Ctrl+a [`
+    - Move the cursor with arrow keys to the start of the text.
+    - Press Space to begin selection.
+    - Use the arrow keys to highlight the text.
+    - Press Enter to copy the selection.

+- Past text
+  - Ctrl+a ]

+- Kill all sessions at once
+  - `tmux kill-server`

+- Kill a specific session by name
+  - `tmux kill-session -t <session_name>`

+- Kill a single pane
+  - Ctrl+a x

+- Kill the entire window (all panes inside it)
+  - Ctrl+a Shift+&